 - Create a special event for these fundraisers or invite them to participate in a VIP activity at an existing event.

 To show your appreciation for your donors, you might consider the following:

-- Sending handwritten thank you notes
+- Send handwritten thank you notes

 These appreciation strategies will close out the campaign and make sure it ends on a high note for everyone involved.
-It will also encourage people to get more involved in the future, increasing your organization’s retention rate for these types of campaigns.
+They will also encourage people to get more involved in the future, increasing your organization’s retention rate for these types of campaigns.

 7. Track key campaign metrics.